ClickMinded/woocommerce-gateway-paypal-powered-by-braintree-fork/README.md

 = What currencies are supported? =

 This plugin supports all countries in which Braintree is available.
 You can use your native currency, or you can add multiple merchant IDs to process different currencies via different Braintree accounts.
 To use multi-currency, your site must use a **currency switcher** to adjust the order currency (may require purchase).
-We’ve tested this plugin with the [Aelia Currency Switcher](https://aelia.co/shop/currency-switcher-woocommerce/) (requires purchase).
+Weâ€™ve tested this plugin with the [Aelia Currency Switcher](https://aelia.co/shop/currency-switcher-woocommerce/) (requires purchase).

 = Can non-US merchants use this plugin? =